hbctraining/variant_analysis/lessons/00_intro_to_variant_calling.md

 **Sequence Samples** - This is the work of your sequencing facility and they should provide you with FASTQ files.

-**Read Quality Control** - It is important to assess the quality of your reads before you further analysis them.
-In this step we are looking to ensure that there aren't major errors that occurred in the sequencing and that the quality of the reads is high.
+**Read Quality Control** - It is important to assess the quality of your reads before you further analyze them.
+In this step, we are looking to ensure that there aren't major errors that occurred in the sequencing and that the quality of the reads is high.

-**Align Reads** - We need to match our raw FASTQ reads to the place in the genome where they most likely originiated from.
+**Align Reads** - We need to match our raw FASTQ reads to the place in the genome where they most likely originated from.

-**Processing Alignment Files** - While our reads have now been asssigned to a place in the genome, the files holding this information are not in the format that we need in order to call variants.
+**Processing Alignment Files** - While our reads have now been assigned to a place in the genome, the files holding this information are not in the format that we need in order to call variants.
 We will be reformatting the alignment files in order to be useable for variant calling.

 **Alignment Quality Control** - This is a second opportunity to evaluate the quality of our data.
 Here we are ensuring that the data aligns well with our genome.